Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 #### Implemented:
 - Best Practices Followed
-  - Using Development Tools Like Snyk to detect Unafe code
+  - Using Development Tools Like Snyk to detect Unsafe code

   - SQL Injection
     - Avoid Using Dynamic SQL (String Concatenation)
+      - If used string concat, it will accept malicious code as CODE instead of data.
+Because the command being run is fully made before passing into a function

   - Server Side Template Injection
     - Avoid using render_template_string(template)
       - render_template() is safer because users are unable to modify the template
+    - Python templates engine API mechanisms enforce the seperation between code and data (e.g. Jinja)

   - Code Injection
     - Avoid using: